AscensionGameDev/Intersect-Documentation/api/v1/endpoints/gameobjects.md

 * Time is a singular object, and has its own retrieval endpoint below.

+## Obtaining Ids

+Right click on a map in the map list and select 'copy id' to copy the maps id to your clipboard.

+For tilesets, select the tileset in the editor and then right click on the dropdown and the id will be copied to your clipboard automatically.

+In all other editors right clicking on an object will copy the id to your clipboard automatically.

 ## Get List

 Grabs a list of game objects and their stored information from the server given it's type and paging information.